jsxcad/JSxCAD/nb/api/tint.md

 ---|---|---
 color||The name of the color to tint with.

-Sets the color of all leaf geometry in shape to the named color, replacing existing colors.

 Mixes the named color with all leaf geometry, merging with existing colors.

 The names may be textual, e.g, 'red', or numeric, e.g., '#fafafe'.